topasmc/topas-docs/parameters/geometry/specialized.rst

 Aperture
 ~~~~~~~~

 An aperture is a component used to shape the lateral penumbra of a (generally) double-scattered proton beam.
-It is basically a block of brass with a hole cut out in the middle in the shape of the treatment volume.
+It is basically a block of brass with a hole cut out from the middle, in the shape of the treatment volume.
 The purpose is to block the beam outside the desired irradiation path.
 TOPAS models the aperture by connecting the aperture file points to create a polygon and then extruding this polygon in Z to cut out the aperture hole.

 .. image:: Aperture_1.png